Pulse Shaping for Superconducting Qubits: Two-Qubit Gate

 \section{Two-Qubit Gate}

-Two-qubit gates are the gateway to entanglement generation.
-Implementation of two-qubit gates then becomes central to various algorithmic routines.
+Having examined single qubit pulse shaping and its engineering realities, we now turn to the more complex task of two qubit gate implementation.
+Two-qubit gates are the gateway to entanglement generation, which is the cornerstone of universal quantum computation.
+Implementation of two-qubit gates then becomes central to various algorithmic routines, yet they are far more sensitive to both theoretical design and hardware imperfections.
 It is then imperative to study how the underlying pulse implementation differs from the single-qubit case.

 Often, the CNOT gate is the first two-qubit gate introduced in introductory quantum information lectures \cite{nielsen2010quantum}.
 However, the underlying hardware architecture of quantum computing yields distinct native gate sets.
 One then, with the help of both single and two-qubit native gate sets, mimics the operation of a CNOT gate \cite{superconducting_review}.
+In particular, the cross resonance (CR) gate provides a natural platform for fixed capacitively coupled superconducting qubits, but its dynamics intertwine control pulses, qubit detuning, and unwanted interactions.

-In this section, out of a plethora of two-qubit gates, we focus on the cross-resonance (CR) gate.
-The CR gate is part of the native gate set implemented on an underlying fixed capacitive coupling architecture.
-Unlike the approach we took in Sec. \ref{sec3} to explicitly derive the Hamiltonian, the two-qubit gate case becomes messy, and presenting it here would undermine the pedagogical purpose.
+Unlike the approach we took in Sec. \ref{sec3} to explicitly derive the Hamiltonian, the two-qubit gate case becomes messy, and presenting it here would interupt the pedagogical narrative.
+We emphazize on the conceptual clarity rather than mathematical rigour in this section.
 Readers can look into Ref.\cite{magesan2020effective,Effective_Hamiltonian_Derivation} for explicit details on the effective Hamiltonian derivation.

-We start directly from the effective Hamiltonian, describe the various physical error channels, and review the pulse-shaping and sequencing strategies used to mitigate these errors.
-Before proceeding further, a short note on the decomposition of the CNOT gate into the CR gate and single-qubit gates.
+In this section we take the reader through, \begin{enumerate}[label=(\roman*)] \item The decomposition of the CNOT gate into the CR gate and single-qubit gates. \item We directly start by describing the effective Hamiltonian and provide an intuitive explanation for the form of the Hamiltonian. \item Relate the Hamiltonian terms to the various physical error channels. \item Review the pulse-shaping and sequencing strategies used to mitigate these errors.